-WHEREAS the Local Government Act provides for a regional district to undertake the development, adoption, implementation, monitoring and review of a regional growth strategy under Part 13, AND WHEREAS the Squamish-Lillooet Regional District adopted a regional growth strategy on June 28, 2010, NOW THEREFORE the Board of the Squamish-Lillooet Regional District, in open meeting assembled, enacts as follows: 1.
-This bylaw may be cited for all purposes as "Squamish-Lillooet Regional District Growth Strategy Bylaw No. 1062, 2008, Amendment Bylaw No. 1562-2018".
-2. The Squamish-Lillooet Regional District Growth Strategy Bylaw No. 1062, 2008 is amended as follows: (a) By updating the Summary of Amendments table to include this bylaw. (b) Schedule "A" attached to and forming part of Bylaw 1062, 2008 is hereby deleted and replaced with a new Schedule A, as attached.
+WHEREAS the Local Government Act provides for a regional district to undertake the development, adoption, implementation, monitoring and review of a regional growth strategy under Part 13,

+AND WHEREAS the Squamish-Lillooet Regional District adopted a regional growth strategy on June 28, 2010,

+NOW THEREFORE the Board of the Squamish-Lillooet Regional District, in open meeting assembled, enacts as follows:

+- 1. This bylaw may be cited for all purposes as "Squamish-Lillooet Regional District Growth Strategy Bylaw No. 1062, 2008, Amendment Bylaw No. 1562-2018". - 2.
+The Squamish-Lillooet Regional District Growth Strategy Bylaw No. 1062, 2008 is amended as follows: - (a) By updating the Summary of Amendments table to include this bylaw. - (b) Schedule "A" attached to and forming part of Bylaw 1062, 2008 is hereby deleted and replaced with a new Schedule A, as attached.

 WRITTEN NOTICE GIVEN TO AFFECTED LOCAL GOVERNMENTS on the 2nd day of May 2016.

-18th day of APRIL, 2018.
-READ A FIRST TIME this 24th day of OCTOBER, 2018.
-READ A SECOND TIME this 25th day of READ A SECOND TIME, as amended this JULY, 2019 UNANIMOUS ACCEPTANCE RECEIVED BY AFFECTED LOCAL GOVERNMENTS as of the day of, 2019.
-READ A THIRD TIME this , 2019. day of , 20XX.
-ADOPTED this day of
+READ A FIRST TIME this 18 th day of APRIL, 2018.
+READ A SECOND TIME this 24 th day of OCTOBER, 2018.
+READ A SECOND TIME, as amended this 25 th day of JULY, 2019 UNANIMOUS ACCEPTANCE RECEIVED BY AFFECTED LOCAL GOVERNMENTS as of theday of, 2019.
+READ A THIRD TIME this day of , 2019.
+ADOPTED this day of , 20XX.

-Kristen Clark

-Corporate Officer

-Tony Rainbow
+Tony Rainbow Chair Kristen Clark Corporate Officer

-Chair

-Squamish-Lillooet Regional District Regional Growth Strategy
+Squamish-Lillooet Regional District

+Regional Growth Strategy